tjhancocks/kdl/Documentation/Tutorials/Introduction.md

 ## Creating Resources
 So what we did before is useful for understanding how KDL is used, but no particularly useful for much else.

-So let's create a simple plugin!
+So let's create a simple plug-in!

-We'll make a small plugin to add an additional character type to the game.
-Let's start by creating a new directory for our new plugin.
+We'll make a small plug-in to add an additional character type to the game.
+Let's start by creating a new directory for our new plug-in.
 I've created a directory at `~/Documents/AuroranPilot`.

-As the name of the directory implies, our plugin will introduce a new character template into the game that has us start our journey in the heart of the Auroran empire, rather than in Federation space.
+As the name of the directory implies, our plug-in will introduce a new character template into the game that has us start our journey in the heart of the Auroran empire, rather than in Federation space.

 Let's get started...